joesinghaus/Band-of-Blades/README.md

 This is the source code for the Band of Blades character sheet on Roll20.

-**THIS SHEET IS STILL AN ALPHA VERSION AND NOT FULLY FUNCTIONAL.
+**THIS SHEET IS STILL A BETA VERSION AND NOT FULLY FUNCTIONAL.
 DO NOT USE IT.**

 ## Changelog

 ## TODO

-### Large tasks
+### Sheet types

-- Lorekeeper sheet
+- Lorekeeper
-- Spymaster sheet
+- Spymaster

 ### Blocked

-- Exchange roll template graphics (after I get the graphics)
+- Revamp the roll templates with new graphics

-### Small tasks / fixes / additions
+### Bonus tasks / Nice-to-Haves

-- Figure out where to place the logo
-- Choosing details for custom items?
+- Choosing boxes/uses for custom items?
 - Add item descriptions?